thomasvincent/docker-wordpress-swarm-setup/README.md

 > Running Wordpress in docker swarm-mode using DNS name-based discovery

-This project will create four services in a Docker swarm cluster:
+This project (not production ready) will create five services in a Docker swarm cluster:
 * A wordpress instance with labels for Traefik to load-balance
 * One MariaDB database configured for Galera-based clustering using swarm mode DNS for discovery
 * One Traefik proxying/load balancing container
+* One redis instance for cacheing
+* One instance of Nginx

 ## Table of Contents